gjsify/ts-for-gir/packages/cli/README.md

 ts-for-gir --buildType lib --package --npmScope my-scope
 ```

-This command will generate NPM packages with the scope `my-scope` instead of the default `@gir` scope.
+This command will generate NPM packages with the scope `my-scope` instead of the default `@girs` scope.
 For `Gtk-4.0` this would generate a package with the name of `@my-scope/gtk-4.0`.

 ## Ambient modules